-The office Christmas party season can be a minefield for business owners’ and HR, especially with alcohol flowing and staff keen to let their hair down in a less formal environment.
+The office Christmas party season can be a minefield for business owners, especially with alcohol flowing and staff keen to let their hair down in a less formal environment.
 As a result, this can sometimes lead to inappropriate behaviour.

 The case of Bellman v Northampton Recruitment raised the question of whether a company was vicariously liable for serious injuries caused by an employee after a works Christmas party.

 In the conclusion of this case the court found it wasn’t but only because the injuries occurred after the official Christmas party had ended and the employee had gone on elsewhere to carry on drinking.
 Had it occurred during the party, the company would have been found liable.

 This case serves as a timely reminder that companies should reiterate to their employees what constitutes as improper behaviour at company events and the possible implications.

 Here are a few noteworthy tips to avoid any New Year disciplinaries:

 - Remember as an employer you remain responsible for your employee’s actions.
 Legislation refers to the term “in the course of employment”.